sindaryn/datafi/README.md

 ```

 ### Excluding fields from cascadeUpdate(...) operations
-Field(s) to be excluded from `cascadeUpdate` operations should be annotated as `@NonCascadeUpdatable`.
-Alternately, if there are many such fields in a class and the developer would rather avoid the field-level annotational clutter, the class itself can be annotated with `@NonCascadeUpdatables`, with the relevant field names passsed as arguments.
+Field(s) to be excluded from `cascadeUpdate` operations should be annotated as `@NonApiUpdatable`.
+Alternately, if there are many such fields in a class and the developer would rather avoid the field-level annotational clutter, the class itself can be annotated with `@NonApiUpdatables`, with the relevant field names passsed as arguments.
 For example, the following:

  ```
  @Entity